 You probably have heard the buzzword "community" within education before.
 You may have even been asked, within an interview, "How do you build a classroom community?"
 This word floats around a lot, but what does it actually look like?
 How do you foster a community among diverse learners, students, and people?
 What do you do when your community is struggling?
 How do you combat negativity or toxicity in your community?
 How do you model a community to your students?

 These are just a few questions I know I have had before.
 To be honest, there's not a quick fix or one solution for each classroom.
-I have six classes/day and each of them looks completely different than the others.
+In any year, each period/class looks completely different than the others.
 In this post, I hope you find some "answers" to these big questions regarding the community I try to foster in our classroom.

 community (n): a feeling of fellowship with others, as a result of sharing common attitudes, interests, and goals.
 This definition encompasses what community looks like for my students and me.
 Let's break this definition down and answer some of those questions from above.

 What is a community and how do you define it with your students?
 Most middle and high school students have a baseline understanding of community.
 However, some of their communities are not always the healthiest "fellowship" with others.
 The people students spend time with when they are outside of school might not necessarily be the people I would suggest they spend their time with.
 I think this can be the most difficult part of defining a community with students.

 They might feel close to those people, even if they don't necessarily make the best choices when they're in "fellowship" with those people.
 I try to ask specific questions about who they spend time with and what are those people doing to lift them up?
 For example, if my students spend time with friends who are making poor choices, bringing them down, being negative, and causing drama then their idea of a healthy community is going to look different than mine.